GUUDIN/Kaishita/Hardware_Firmware/Hardware Documentation.md

 • **Amplification**: The HX711 amplifies the low-voltage signal from the load cell, allowing the system to capture minute weight changes.

-• **Digital Output**: The HX711’s ADC translates the analog signal into digital data, enabling easy integration with the vending machine software for weight processing.
+• **Digital Output**: The HX711’s ADC translates the analog signal into digital data, sending it through a *proprietary serial protocol*.
+This enables easy integration with the vending machine software for weight processing.

 ### 3. ESP32-S3 (Microcontroller)